• Skip to primary navigation

 Written by Amy O.

-This is a recording of the live workshop featuring Amy Ongaro on creating a compassionate and mindful personal productivity plan.
 We’ve all heard of different productivity hacks and methods—and perhaps you’ve tried a lot of them with lackluster results.
-Amy covers common productivity misconceptions and redefines productivity before sharing how to create a personal productivity plan with a mindful, compassionate approach.
+In this workshop, we’ll walk through creating a personal productivity plan with a mindful, compassionate approach.

-If you’re already an active member, just sign in and you’re good to go.
+If you’re already an active member, just sign in, and you\’re good to go.

 Cheers,